wesleybits/grindhouse/README.md

 like this and didn't know to ask for it.
 Just run it on some kind of unused computer you've got lying around while it's plugged into a TV.

-I know the EULA might come a-knocking about this thing, so I'll just point out that in no way is Grindhouse is even designed to run on the Internet at large.
+I know the fuzz might come a-knocking about this thing, so I'll just point out that in no way is Grindhouse is even designed to run on the Internet at large.
 If you do it, or try to do it, it's your own damn fault if it sets fires or gets you into trouble.